JNRowe/vim-configs/vimrc.rst

 .. include:: .includes/scriptencoding.rst

-Recent :command:`vim` versions disable compatible when a :file:`vimrc` is found, but some distributions are disabling that change for a reason that is far beyond me.
+Recent :command:`vim` versions disable ``'compatible'`` when a :file:`vimrc` is found, but some distributions are disabling that change for a reason that is far beyond me.

 ::